 IMPORTANT INFORMATION REGARDING P-EBT ELIGIBILITY

-In order for a student to be eligible for P-EBT benefits, they must be enrolled in a school that participates in the National School Lunch Program (NSLP) and receive meals at no cost or at reduced price.
+In order for a student to be eligible for P-EBT benefits, they must be enrolled in a school that participates in the National School Lunch Program (NSLP) and receive meals at no cost or at a reduced price.
 Please see the list of schools that participate in NSLP

 The school must report student data to the Department of Education for students to receive the P-EBT benefit.
 Please see the status list of school data reporting.